BUSINESS APOLOGIES AND THE ETHICS AND NARRATIVE OF TRUST

 The notes in the previous section identify several potential motives for companies to apologize, and mechanisms through which these apologies may be effective or not, either to amend a specific relationship or to contribute to restore a more general trust in business organizations and a capitalistic economy.
 As a consequence of this multitude of motives and mechanisms, it is hard to make empirical predictions and prescriptions about the role and impact of apologies in business.

 Some limited evidence on the role of apologies provides insights.
-Laboratory experiments where individuals played versions of trust games or engaged in other forms of interactions found that sending a (costly) “I am sorry” message helped restoring trust; and that players exhibited “lying costs” that made them less likely to send false apologies.
-An experiment on EBay found that a message of apology from a seller was more likely than small monetary offer to persuade a buyer to remove a negative review.
+Laboratory experiments where individuals played versions of trust games or engaged in other forms of interactions found that sending a (costly) “I am sorry” message helped restore trust; and that players exhibited “lying costs” that made them less likely to send false apologies.
+An experiment on EBay found that a message of apology from a seller was more likely than a small monetary offer to persuade a buyer to remove a negative review.
 Although informative, this evidence may not easily generalize to actual situations where the trust toward a company, or more generally the corporate world, is endangered.

 Systematic empirical studies of apologies in business that address some of the issues and questions that I discussed above are essentially non-existent.
 Thus, as much as I think that there is some substance in those arguments, I am not in a position to substantiate my claims with reliable empirical evidence.
 I will, however, propose some initial ideas for empirical analyses.
 In particular, I would propose as a first step to perform a comprehensive classification of business apologies through history.
 By doing so, one would go beyond anecdotal and sparse accounts and would provide a more reliable empirical basis for understanding the role of apologies in business and their ability to restore trust.

 Although this might seem a daunting exercise, modern technologies provide tools to make the task feasible with a high degree of detail and precision.
 The digitization of information on the one hand, and text analysis techniques based on machine-learning methodologies, would allow automating most of the search.
-The availability of digitized corpora of relevant documents (news releases and articles from such databases as Lexis Nexis / Factiva, disclosure documents stored by securities commission, etc.) would provide the raw material for the analysis.
+The availability of digitized corpora of relevant documents (news releases and articles from such databases as Lexis Nexis / Factiva, disclosure documents stored by securities commissions, etc.) would provide the raw material for the analysis.
 Approaches ranging from basic “naïve Bayes” to more structured sentiment analyses or word vectors would be useful to isolate and interpret words and phrases that refer to the issue of a formal apology, as well as to retrieve details about the contingencies that led to issuing that apology.

 Of course this will not just be a programming job: the definition of the proper algorithm will depend on what we are looking for, and the specific questions that will define the search and classification.
 The research agenda that I am sketching here is interdisciplinary in nature, spanning from economics to sociology, from cultural studies to computer science, from psychology to political science.
 I do hope to see, in particular, young scholars undertake this line of research as a collaborative endeavour between research fields.